BH946/spring-second-roadmap/TEST.md

-# Creating Google Kubernetes Engine Deployments
+# Configuring Persistent Storage for Google Kubernetes Engine

 1 hour5 Credits

 ## Overview

-In this lab, you explore the basics of using deployment manifests.
-Manifests are files that contain configurations required for a deployment that can be used across different Pods.
-Manifests are easy to change.
+In this lab, you set up PersistentVolumes and PersistentVolumeClaims.
+PersistentVolumes are storage that is available to a Kubernetes cluster.
+PersistentVolumeClaims enable Pods to access PersistentVolumes.
+Without PersistentVolumeClaims Pods are mostly ephemeral, so you should use PersistentVolumeClaims for any data that you expect to survive Pod scaling, updating, or migrating.

 ## Objectives

 In this lab, you learn how to perform the following tasks:

-- Create deployment manifests, deploy to cluster, and verify Pod rescheduling as nodes are disabled
-- Trigger manual scaling up and down of Pods in deployments
-- Trigger deployment rollout (rolling update to new version) and rollbacks
-- Perform a Canary deployment
+- Create manifests for PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs) for Google Cloud persistent disks (dynamically created or existing)
+- Mount Google Cloud persistent disk PVCs as volumes in Pods
+- Use manifests to create StatefulSets
+- Mount Google Cloud persistent disk PVCs as volumes in StatefulSets
+- Verify the connection of Pods in StatefulSets to particular PVs as the Pods are stopped and restarted

 ## Lab setup

-### **Access the lab**
+### Access the lab

 For each lab, you get a new Google Cloud project and set of resources for a fixed time at no cost.